Leto-gg/dev-ipfs-gateway/readme.md

 # Leto.gg(gateway.leto.gg)

-> A caching layer built for the leto metrics engine(this repo currently is using the configuration built by NFT.Storage)
+> A simple ipfs gateway built for the leto metrics engine(this repo currently is not in production and is only for testing API configurations ect.

-This repo was originally written by the team at NFT.Storage.
-Big thanks to them for making this project possible!

 ## Getting started